-The following instructions are much like those in DIY glass aquarium plans, but instead, you are taking an existing aquarium apart, rather than starting from scratch.
+The following instructions are much like those in DIY glass aquarium plans, but you're taking an existing aquarium apart, rather than starting from scratch.

 - Locate the section that needs repair and mark it, using some type of material that will not easily wipe off with water, i.e. a piece of masking tape, a felt tip marker that can be removed later with Windex, etc.